The topology of Calabi-Yau threefolds with Picard number three: The case of the elliptic curve having invariant

-\begin{proof} As before we show the converse, and in particular assuming that the arcs on $C_2$ corresponding to the $Q(i)$ are disjoint, we show that $Q(1) \cap Q(2)$ is empty.
-Analogous to the proof of Proposition 3.2, we then have points $U_1$, $U_2$ on the lower arc $Q_1 Q_2$ of the bounded component (with $U_2$ in the arc $Q_1 U_1$), with corresponding images $U_1'$, $U_2'$ on $C_2$ (with $U_2'$ in the arc $U_1'B_1$), where without of generality $U_1'$ is an endpoint of the arc $-Q(1)\cap C_2$ and $U_2'$ an endpoint of the arc $-Q(2)\cap C_2$.
+\begin{proof} We show that if the arcs in $C_2$ corresponding to the $Q(i)$ are disjoint, then $Q(1) \cap Q(2)$ is empty.
+We assume that neither $E_i$ correspond to a case where the result is trivially true.
+Analogous to the proof of Proposition 3.2, we then have points $U_1$, $U_2$ on the lower arc $Q_1 Q_2$ of the bounded component (with $U_2$ in the arc $Q_1 U_1$), with corresponding images $U_1'$, $U_2'$ on $C_2$ (with $U_2'$ in the arc $U_1'B_1$), where without of generality the open arc $\Gamma _1 \subset C_2$ corresponding to $Q(1)$ is the arc $B_2U_1'$ and the open arc $\Gamma_2 \subset C_2$ corresponding to $Q(2)$ is the arc $U_2'B_1$.
 As in the proof of Proposition 3.2, we shall assume that the $E_i$ define points $A_i$ in the affine plane, since as we note below the limit cases $E_i = \pm \tilde B_3$ follow by only a minimal change to the argument.
 Thus $Q(1)$ corresponds to a point $A_1$ on the tangent line $L_1$ at $U_1$, with $A_1$ above (and to the left of) $U_1$, whilst $Q(2)$ corresponds to a point $A_2$ on the tangent line $L_2$ at $U_2$, with $A_2$ below (and to the right of) $U_2$.
 Thus $Q(1)$ contains $\tilde B_2$ and $Q(2)$ contains $\tilde B_1$ in their boundaries.
 Under these conventions, we show that $Q(1)\cap Q(2)$ is empty.